chef/supermarket/docs/CONFIGURING.md

 Supermarket running.
 The default parameters provided in `.env` should be sufficient to run the test suite.

+## Recommended System Specs

+If you are running Supermarket in a production environment, these are the minimum, basic specifications we recommend for your Supermarket server:
+* At least 1 CPU
+* At least 1 GB Memory
+* At least 5 GB free space in /var

 ## Minimum Viable Configuration

 It is recommended to set these parameters to valid values to be able to use the